General Dentist

 Do you have the right stuff to be a great dentist?
 It takes more than just excellent grades and a background in science.
 What qualities and skills separate an okay dentist from a fantastic dentist?
 We’ve touched on what skills are needed to be a dentist before, but there are even more important dentist skills and qualities to know about!

-How Important Are People-Skills for a Dentist?
+How Important Are People Skills for a Dentist?

 In short, people skills are the leading quality that divides an acceptable dentist from an excellent one.
 But it takes more than just being able to make small talk with a smile.
 Patients feel incredibly vulnerable in the dental environment, so you’ll need to be able to make deep connections easily.